- Students should report all cases to firstname.lastname@example.org

 Direct contact means you were within 6 feet of an infected person for at least 15 minutes.
 Immediately quarantine after your last contact with a person who has COVID-19.
 Self-monitor for symptom development, check temperature daily and keep a log of results.

 Quarantine from direct exposure will begin after your last exposure to someone positive for COVID-19.
-If you must remain in contact (caring for friend or family member), your quarantine will be extended.
+If you must remain in contact (caring for friend or family member), your quarantine could be extended.

 Behavioral Expectations for Return to Campus

 To ensure the health and wellbeing of the NSU Community, students, faculty, staff and visitors must adhere to guidelines regarding the COVID-19 Pandemic.
-NSU encourages all employees and visitors to wear a face covering over the nose and mouth, unless the person has been fully vaccinated with a COVID-19 vaccine, plus adhering to quarantine and social distancing directives, abiding by event closure and numbers reduction policy and practicing safe hygiene.
-All members of the Demon community are expected to abide by these regulations.
+NSU encourages at risk employees, students and visitors to wear a face covering over the nose and mouth.
 Students who require special accommodations should contact Access and Disability Services at OADS@nsula.edu.
 Students who violate safety directives are violating the Student Code of Conduct and are subject to disciplinary action.
-If you need to report someone who has violated a health policy, direct complaints to the Dean of Students Office firstname.lastname@example.org or the Office of Student Conduct and Accountability StudentConduct@nsula.edu
+If you need to report someone who has violated a health policy, direct complaints to the Dean of Students Office firstname.lastname@example.org or the Office of Student Conduct and Accountability StudentConduct@nsula.edu.

 - Stay home for 5 days.

 - If you have no symptoms (asymptomatic) or your symptoms are resolving after 5 days, you can leave your house.